MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Here we create and add load cases to the `simple_grid` model for analysis.

-First load case is a line load running along mid span width.
+The first load case is a simple line load running along mid span width, to check that the model is behaving appropriately.

 .. code-block:: python